isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-remove-paint-from-concrete.markdown

 [concrete grinders](https://pestpolicy.com/best-walk-behind-concrete-grinder/)
 .
 The technique guarantees excellent paint removal and protects the concrete surface from destruction.
-However, this method is slightly expensive as compared to other alternatives.Â The soda Blasting method can be used to remove both oil-based and water-based paint.
+However, this method is slightly expensive as compared to other alternatives.
+The soda Blasting method can be used to remove both oil-based and water-based paint.
 **Items Required**
 - [Blasting unit/machine](https://www.amazon.com/dp/B01JUZN6WY/?tag=p-policy-20) pot blast
 - Industrial sodium bicarbonate  baking soda